manishjanky/ngx-select-dropdown/projects/ngx-select-dropdown/README.md

         searchOnKey: 'name' // key on which search should be performed this will be selective search. if undefined this will be extensive search on all keys
         clearOnSelection: false // clears search criteria when an option is selected if set to true, default is false
-        inputDirection: 'ltr' // the direction of the search input can be rtl or ltr(default) }
+        inputDirection: 'ltr' // the direction of the search input can be rtl or ltr(default)
+        selectAllLabel: 'Select all' // label that is displayed in multiple selection for select all
+        enableSelectAll: false, // enable select all option to select all available items, default is false }
 ````